 Thanksgiving at the White House › Timeline

-New Hampshire author and editor Sara Josepha Hale, active in women's benevolent societies and well known as the socially influential editor of Godey's Lady's Book, petitioned Congress and five presidents to create a national holiday for Thanksgiving.
+1846-1863 › New Hampshire author and editor Sara Josepha Hale, active in women's benevolent societies and well known as the socially influential editor of Godey's Lady's Book, petitioned Congress and five presidents – Zachary Taylor, Millard Fillmore, Franklin Pierce, James Buchanan, and Abraham Lincoln – to create a national holiday for Thanksgiving.
 Celebrating and giving thanks to the Creator for abundant autumn harvests was an established New England tradition by the mid-19th century.
 The governors of each state issued holiday proclamations that varied in date from state to state and from year to year.

-Mrs. Hale's long campaign to create a unified national Thanksgiving holiday met with success when President Abraham Lincoln recognized the symbolic wartime significance of the commemoration and signed a proclamation on October 3, 1863, establishing the last Thursday of November "as a day of Thanksgiving and Praise."
-Today Americans continue to celebrate Thanksgiving on the Fourth Thursday of November each year and our presidents traditionally issue a formal proclamation of thanks.
+Mrs. Hale's long campaign to create a unified national Thanksgiving holiday met with success when President Abraham Lincoln recognized the symbolic wartime significance of the commemoration.

-1863 › President Lincoln's Thanksgiving holiday proclamation implored the "Almighty Hand to heal the wounds of the nation," and to restore "peace, harmony, tranquility and Union."
+October 3, 1863 › President Lincoln declared the last Thursday in November to be regularly commemorated as Thanksgiving Day.
+His Thanksgiving holiday proclamation implored the "Almighty Hand to heal the wounds of the nation," and to restore "peace, harmony, tranquility and Union."

 1865 › The tradition of "pardoning" White House turkeys has been traced to President Abraham Lincoln's clemency to a turkey recorded in an 1865 dispatch by White House reporter Noah Brooks who noted, "About a year before, a live turkey had been brought home for the Christmas dinner, but [Lincoln's son Tad] interceded in behalf of its life. . . .
 [Tad's] plea was admitted and the turkey's life spared."